StanJulia/CmdStan.jl/README.md

 The simplest way to revert back to the pre-5.0.0 behavior is to use the ```output_format=:array``` option in the call to StanModel().

+Release 5.2.3

+1. Fixed an issue in running read_samples from the REPL (thanks to Graydon Marz).

+Release 5.2.4

+1. Made sure by default no files are created in Julia's `package` directory.
+2. Removed some DataFrame update warnings.

 Release 5.2.1 contains:

 1. Fixed an issue with read_diagnose.jl which failed on either linux or osx because of slightly different .csv file layout.